sfsu-csc-667-roberts/term-project-template/README.md

 This code requires (another way of saying includes or imports) the `express` function (that is exported from the `express` package) into `server.js`, then uses the function to create an instance of an express application.
 (See [https://expressjs.com/en/5x/api.html#app](https://expressjs.com/en/5x/api.html#app) for the express application API.)
 We then set up a "route" - this defines an HTTP verb (in this case, `get`), and a URL (in this case, the root of our site: `"/"`) that the express server will monitor for requests.

 When an HTTP request is received that _matches this verb and URL_, the express application will invoke the "handler" function we define, passing in `request` and `response` objects that we can use to create a response to the client.
-In this case, we use the `response` object’s `send` method to respond with the text, "Hello World!".
+In this case, we use the `response` object's `send` method to respond with the text, "Hello World!".

 We can run this using the `node` javascript runtime: